All Articles

 Risk Assessment

-EuroSCORE II Explained: What Patients Need to Know About This Cardiac Surgery Risk Calculator
+EuroSCORE II Explained: What This European Cardiac Surgery Risk Score Means for Your Heart Surgery Decision

-EuroSCORE II is one of the most widely used risk prediction tools in cardiac surgery worldwide.
-Learn what it measures, how it compares to the STS score, and what your results actually mean for your surgical decision.
+EuroSCORE II is one of the most widely used risk calculators in cardiac surgery worldwide.
+Learn what the European cardiac surgery risk score actually measures, how it compares to the STS risk model, and why understanding your score matters before you consent to an operation.